33 Weeks Pregnant: Symptoms, Ultrasound & Belly Size

 Symptoms of Pregnancy at Week 33

-The swollen uterus is simply not allowing your lungs to expand enough to take in as much air as you would like.
-Avoid strenuous activity like running, lifting weights, climbing weights, and so on.
+Your lungs aren’t able to expand enough to take in as much air as you would like because of the swollen uterus.
+This is another reason to make you feel tired.
+Avoid strenuous activities like running, lifting weights, or climbing weights.

 Your increased mass is going to impact your sense of balance, making you clumsier than before.
 Wear comfortable shoes with flat soles so you can keep some of your balance, at least at home.